 Well, the need to do keyword research has stayed the same.
 How you actually do it hasn't.

-And don't forget to download our free SEO template to organize your keyword research into an actionable plan for your site.
+Download our free SEO template here to organize your keyword research into an actionable plan for your site.

 How to Research Keywords for Your SEO Strategy